Alvin Haymond

-Alvin Henry Haymond (August 31, 1942 – March 13, 2024) was an American football defensive back who played ten seasons in the National Football League (NFL).
-He was primarily known as a punt and kickoff returner.
+Alvin Henry Haymond (August 31, 1942 – March 13, 2024) was an American football cornerback who played ten seasons in the National Football League (NFL).
+He was primarily known as a punt and kickoff returner; he was the first (and so far only) player to lead the league in punt return yards in three seasons.

 Early life

 Haymond was born on August 31, 1942, in Algiers, New Orleans, Louisiana, to Albert Henry Haymond and Ellen Cole (Peterson) Haymond.
 He attended L.B.
-Landry High School, and was given an athletic scholarship to attend Southern University.
+Landry High School.
 Landry won its first state football title in 1959, with Haymond scoring a touchdown in the title game as a halfback on offense.
 Haymond was also on Landry’s track team.
-Future American Football League and NFL star linebacker and defensive end Rich Jackson was Haymond’s teammate at Landry (including on the 1959 championship team under coach Felix James) and Southern.
+Future American Football League (AFL) and NFL star linebacker and defensive end Rich Jackson was both Haymond’s teammate at Landry (including on the 1959 championship team under coach Felix James), and later in college at Southern University.

+College career

+Haymond received an athletic scholarship to attend Southern University.
+He was a two-way player on the school's football team, playing in the Southwestern Athletic Conference (SWAC).
+Haymond was a halfback on offense and a defensive back.
+He also specialized in returning punts and kickoffs.

+As a sophomore, in an early November 1961 game against Texas College, Haymond had touchdown runs of 64 and 70 yards.
+Two week later against Wiley College, he returned a punt 51 yards for a touchdown.
+As a junior defensive halfback in October 1962, he contributed in tackling the Jackson State College quarterback for a safety.
+As a senior for the 1963 Jaguars, he scored a running touchdown against the Grambling Tigers on offense in a 22–21 Southern victory; and a month later returned an interception 42 yards against Tennessee State for a touchdown, in a 21–9 Southern win.
+In 1963, Haymond was selected All-SWAC at safety.

+In addition to Rich Jackson, one of his Southern teammates was future AFL and NFL wide receiver Frank Pitts.
+Haymond was also on Southern's track and field team, and was a highly competitive javelin thrower.
+In 1962, he was named All-SWAC in track.